JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_1_linux_administration/README.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-Lets get rigth to it.
+Lets get right to it.
 Behind the flag marked 'inet'  you cna find your IP address.
 Note that it is private or local address, it starts with 192 and as uch has no validity anywhere online.
 The netmask marks the size of the local subdomain.
 The three sections marked 255 mean they are set and not under the control of the network configuration.
 This is proven by the broadcats address which ends with 255.
 With each possible subnet two private IP addresses are always reserved: the first as network ID and the last as broadcast.
 In this case considering the network configration spans the entirety of the last octet we can deduce that the network ID is 192.168.233.0.
 Finally there is also an IPv6 address and the MAC address of your NIC

 With ifconfig we can directly control the NIC if we want, with the UP and Down commands.